-Rheinmetall AG's pay system is geared towards sustainable corporate development.
+Rheinmetall AG’s pay system is geared towards sustainable corporate development.
 Using an assessment basis spanning several years, incentives are provided for a sustainable corporate management strategy, in particular as part of the long-term incentive program (LTI).
-The Supervisory Board of Rheinmetall AG resolves upon and regularly reviews the amount of Executive Board remuneration and any significant employment contract elements following preparation work carried but by the Personnel Committee.
+The Supervisory Board of Rheinmetall AG resolves upon and regularly reviews the amount of Executive Board remuneration and any significant employment contract elements following preparation work carried out by the Personnel Committee.
 The Supervisory Board has performed an extensive review of the remuneration system of the Executive Board on the basis of all relevant information, and has looked in particular at whether the total remuneration of Executive Board members is proportionate to the scope of responsibilities of the Executive Board member in question, his personal performance and the economic situation and success of the Company in comparison with industry peers and ensuring that this remuneration does not exceed standard remuneration unless there are special reasons for this.
 Remuneration is calculated in such a way as to ensure that it is competitive on a national and international scale, thus offering an incentive for dedicated and successful work.
+The Supervisory Board most recently reviewed the suitability of Executive Board remuneration at its meeting on August 25, 2016 and adjusted it to standard market conditions at its meeting on December 8, 2016 with effect from January 1, 2017.

 The fixed component is paid out on a monthly basis in twelve equal portions.
 In addition, Executive Board members receive fringe benefits in the form of non-cash remuneration.
 This mainly consists of contributions to statutory social pension insurance (or any exempting life insurance in lieu) plus the use of a company car.